UIMSolutions/uim/datasources/uim/datasources/classes/entities/entities/README.md

 Creating Re-usable Code with Traits

 You may find yourself needing the same logic in multiple entity classes.
 PHP’s traits are a great fit for this.
 You can put your application’s traits in src/Model/Entity.
-By convention traits in CakePHP are suffixed with Trait so they can be discernible from classes or interfaces.
+By convention traits in CakePHP are suffixed with mixin template so they can be discernible from classes or interfaces.
 Traits are often a good complement to behaviors, allowing you to provide functionality for the table and entity objects.

 For example if we had SoftDeletable plugin, it could provide a trait.
-This trait could give methods for marking entities as ‘deleted’, the method softDelete could be provided by a trait:
+This mixin template could give methods for marking entities as ‘deleted’, the method softDelete could be provided by a trait:

 // SoftDelete/Model/Entity/SoftDeleteTrait.php

 namespace SoftDelete\Model\Entity;

-trait SoftDeleteTrait
+mixin template SoftDeleteTrait
 {
     public function softDelete_()
     {